 Beer Paper Manufactured using hops, malt, yeast and beer labels.
 40% to 60% beer labels, 5% to 20% beer fibres, 30% to 50% TCF pulp.
 A strong paper with a speckled finish.
 "Bier Paper" is available from the Green Stationery Co in the UK.

 You should choose a printer that consider the environment a genuine priority accross all of their practices.
 I get asked about environmentally friendly printing all the time, so in order to make yours (& my) life easier I've created a directory here: Australian Green Printer's Directory.
 Printers are improving their practices all the time so this is not extensive.
-Any printer can contact me if they would like to appear in the directory but need to let me know exactly what they are doing to make the environment a priority accross their printing operation in order to be listed.
+Any printer can contact me if they would like to appear in the directory and there is no cost to be listed.
+Printers wishing to be listed need to let me know exactly what they are doing to make the environment a priority accross their printing operation in order to be listed.